 INTRODUCTION

-Sunhemp (Crotalaria juncea L.) is a vital green manure crop renowned for its multifaceted agronomic benefits, including soil health improvement, nitrogen fixation, and suppression of weeds and soil-borne pests such as nematodes.
+Sunhemp (Crotalaria juncea L.) is a vital green manure crop renowned for its multifaceted agronomic benefits, including soil health improvement, nitrogen fixation and suppression of weeds and soil-borne pests such as nematodes.
 As a fast-growing leguminous plant, sunhemp contributes substantial biomass and enriches the soil with organic matter and nutrients in a short span, making it an essential component of sustainable farming systems and crop rotation strategies.
 It is cultivated across a broad climatic range, from the semi-arid tropics and subtropics to temperate regions globally.

-In India, sunhemp is extensively cultivated for both green manure and fiber production, with major growing regions including Telangana, Maharashtra, Madhya Pradesh, Bihar, Rajasthan, Odisha, and Uttar Pradesh.
+In India, sunhemp is extensively cultivated for both green manure and fiber production, with major growing regions including Telangana, Maharashtra, Madhya Pradesh, Bihar, Rajasthan, Odisha and Uttar Pradesh.
 These states serve as primary hubs for commercial cultivation due to favorable agro-climatic conditions and the crop’s adaptability.

 Despite its benefits, sunhemp is vulnerable to several phytopathological threats.
-Among the most serious is phyllody disease, along with other conditions such as powdery mildew and Fusarium wilt, which collectively compromise plant health, reduce biomass, and diminish seed yields.
+Phyllody disease is among the most severe threats, along with powdery mildew and Fusarium wilt, all of which significantly impair plant health, reduce biomass, and lower seed yields.
 Phyllody, a disease caused by phytoplasmas—obligate intracellular pathogens similar to mycoplasmas—is of particular concern.
 These pleomorphic, wall-less microorganisms (0.2–0.8 µm in diameter) are phloem-limited and transmitted primarily by sap-sucking insect vectors from the families Cicadellidae (leafhoppers) and Fulgoridae (planthoppers).
 Unlike viruses, phytoplasmas are not transmitted through mechanical inoculation of plant sap but may also be propagated vegetatively via grafting.

-Phyllody-infected plants typically exhibit floral malformations, partial or complete sterility, and severe reductions in yield.
+Phyllody-infected plants typically exhibit floral malformations, partial or complete sterility and severe reductions in yield.
 The incidence of phyllody in sunhemp fields across India has been reported to range between 10% and 100%, posing a significant threat to crop productivity.
 Comparable diseases in related crops, such as sesame, have been shown to cause yield losses of up to 34%, and even complete crop failure under severe infestation.

 Traditional control measures, including tetracycline treatments, weed eradication, and application of systemic insecticides targeting vectors, have yielded limited success.
 In contrast, the deployment of resistant genotypes remains the most promising, economical, and sustainable strategy for long-term disease management.